 Do my group members need to be in the same location?

 Yes.
 You should sign up with a group that is all physically located in the same place.
-During this course your team will select a design challenge and be asked to go into your local community where you will use the human-centered design process as a design team.
+During this course your team will be asked to go into your local community where you will use the human-centered design process as a design team.
 Therefore, being able to meet in-person each week will be essential.

 Is there a set class schedule every week?

 No. There is a set curriculum to cover each week, but you are free to review the prep material and meet with your design team within each week whenever it is convenient for the group.
-So it’s a good idea to consider your team’s availability when forming a group.
+It’s a good idea to consider your team’s availability when forming a group.

 Will a certificate be awarded upon completion of the course?